 Due to space limitations aboard motorcoaches and domestic flights between safari destinations, tour operators may place restrictions upon the number of bags allowed per person, and upon the maximum weight of each bag.
 Guests also may be required to use only soft-sided luggage or duffel bags rather than hard-sided suitcases.
 Ask your travel counselor for more details.

-The electrical current in lodges and hotels is 220 volts.
+The electrical current in lodges and hotels in Uganda is 220 volts.
 If you plan to bring 110-volt electrical devices, it's suggested that you pack an electrical converter and an adapter plug set (socket configurations in destination countries vary between the two-pronged variety and the three-pronged variety).
-In general, there are no electrical outlets in the tents of safari camps.
-Many safari camps in remote locales produce their own electricity through a generator that runs when guests are away from the camp on activities.
+In general, there are no electrical outlets in the tents of safari camps but you'll find them in common areas.
+Many safari camps in remote locales produce their own electricity by solar and limit electrical connections to save energy.
 Your tour guide may be able to arrange for the charging of digital or video camera batteries at these times.

-It is advisable to drink bottled water rather than tap water.
+Tap water in Uganda is not safe to drink.
+It is advisable to drink bottled water rather than tap water in Uganda.
 Bottled and canned drinks should be widely available at hotels, lodges and restaurants.

 It is worthwhile to be selective when traveling through the tropics, as possible disease hazards can range from minor bouts of travelers' diarrhea to dysentery and more serious parasitic diseases.
 Food should always be thoroughly cooked and served hot.
 Do not feel compelled to eat anything you might be wary about, as it is better to err on the side of caution.
 We choose hotels and restaurants with high standards for food preparation.
 When dining elsewhere, it is best to avoid ice and raw produce.
 Avoid buying food or drink from street vendors.